digitalmethodsinitiative/4cat-wikitools/datasources/wikipedia_edits/DESCRIPTION.md

 This data source uses the Wikipedia API to scrape the complete edit history for a specific Wikipedia page.
-When 4CAT finds an IP address instead of a user name it can use the [Abstract API](https://www.abstractapi.com/api/ip-geolocation-api) to attempt to geolocate the IP address.
-Note that this takes extra time and it is faster to not enable this option if you do not need the location data.
+When 4CAT finds an IP address instead of a user name it can use the [MaxMind](https://www.maxmind.com/en/solutions/ip-geolocation-databases-api-services) GeoIP database to attempt to geolocate the IP address.
+Note that IP location data may be out of date or otherwise incorrent, and is not always available.